sekian/girls-frontline-spine-to-gif/README.md

 # GirlsFrontline-getChibiFrames
-Get rendered frames from Girls' Frontline spine animation files.
+Create a sequence of transparent png images for each animation from Girls' Frontline spine files.

+All the chibi animation sequences are ready to be built as a .gif or any other media file.